Building a strong data privacy program is a multi-pronged process with many steps to take. The first step to data privacy involves data discovery.

-The shortcomings of traditional data discovery
+The shortcomings of traditional data discovery and collection

-How modern solutions solve old problems
+How modern data discovery solutions solve old business problems

 Being intentional with modern data discovery

-The passage of the General Data Protection Regulation was a watershed and crucial moment for companies.
+The passage of the General Data Protection Regulation (GDPR) was a watershed and crucial moment for companies.
 After that turning point, firms had to rush data discovery methods into compliance.
-It was a tricky and understandably uncertain time that likely led to speedy and ineffective rollouts that were harmful to both companies and customers.
+It was a tricky and understandably uncertain time that likely led to speedy and ineffective data discovery rollouts that were harmful to both companies and customers.